intmus/inttheory/_01-pitches-clefs/a2-pitchesclefs.md

 - Relating the strings of an instrument to the visual difference between clefs
 - Knowing where middle C is
 - Sean’s way - Because the alto clef looks to be lower than tenor clef, you read as if it is an interval of a second higher compared to treble clef.
 Because the Tenor clef looks to be higher than alto clef, you read as if it is a second lower compared to treble clef.

+## Quintessential Quotes

+*"The point of these first four weeks is to learn how to communicate the fundamentals that we already know to those who are not aquainted with them.
+We take for granted that we have been learning this for years.
+Sometimes, we will have to describe music to those who have no background.
+We have to make it understandable, as well as to do our best to keep it interesting."*

+*"Tenor clef sucks."*

+## Random Rattle

+"How would you define rhythm?"
+- The pattern of sound and silence measured over the course of time

 ## Further Reading
 ======